taskworld/positioning-strategy/README.md

     // So if we want to draw menu that have 400 length to end right with 200 left from viewport
     // that's will come up with left start of the menu should be (200 - 400) = (some minus number)
     // In this case, it should fallback to draw center instead
-    // But if center is still minus, it should again fallback to left const actual = calculateChildPosition('bottom right', buttonRect, menuRect, viewportRect, { gap: 8 }) const expected = calculateChildPosition('bottom left', buttonRect, menuRect, viewportRect, { gap: 8 }) assert.deepEqual(actual, expected)
+    // But if center is still break viewport, it should again fallback to another way const actual = calculateChildPosition('bottom right', buttonRect, menuRect, viewportRect, { gap: 8 }) const expected = calculateChildPosition('bottom left', buttonRect, menuRect, viewportRect, { gap: 8 }) assert(actual.left != 200)
+    assert.deepEqual(actual, expected)
   })

   it('fallback to another edge if center is not enough on the top/left edge', () => {
     const menuRect = { width: 400, height: 200 }
     const narrowViewport = {
-      width: 700, height: 650
+      width: 500, height: 650
     }
-    const buttonRect = { top: 450, left: 190, width: 10, height: 100 }
+    const buttonRect = { top: 450, left: 450, width: 10, height: 100 }

-    // In this case, button rectangle left and width is sum up to 343 + 10 = 350
+    // In this case, button rectangle left is 450
-    // So ideally, it should draw menu ending at 200 viewport-x
+    // So ideally, it should draw menu ending at 450 viewport-x
-    // So if we want to draw menu that have 400 length to end right with 200 left from viewport
+    // So if we want to draw menu that have 400 length to end right with 450 left from viewport
-    // that's will come up with left start of the menu should be (200 - 400) = (some minus number)
+    // that's will come up with left start of the menu should be (400 + 450) = (950)
     // In this case, it should fallback to draw center instead
-    // But if center is still minus, it should again fallback to left const actual = calculateChildPosition('bottom left', buttonRect, menuRect, viewportRect, { gap: 8 }) const expected = calculateChildPosition('bottom right', buttonRect, menuRect, viewportRect, { gap: 8 }) assert.deepEqual(actual, expected)
+    // But if drawing center is still break the viewport, then we go to another way const actual = calculateChildPosition('bottom left', buttonRect, menuRect, narrowViewport, { gap: 8 }) const expected = calculateChildPosition('bottom right', buttonRect, menuRect, narrowViewport, { gap: 8 }) assert(actual.left != 450)
+    assert.deepEqual(actual, expected)
   })
 })